How to puppy proof your house and yard

 • Find new ways of how to tire a puppy out to make up for the smaller space in an apartment.

-If all else fails and your precious little pup is still tearing up the place you can learn how to discipline your puppy to stop them biting and nipping but hopefully puppy proofing your home is a good start.
+If all else fails and your precious little pup is still tearing up the place you can learn how to discipline your puppy to how to stop a puppy chewing but hopefully puppy proofing your home is a good start.

 Zara Gaspar